okikio/transferables/README.md

 There are a lot of asterisks involved with transferable objects.
 * First, not all transferable objects are supported in all browsers.
 * Second, not all transferable objects can be transfered between Workers and the main thread.
-* Third, `structuredClone` when not using transferable objects crashes if the object to be cloned contains transferable objects.
+* Third, `structuredClone` when trying to clone an object that is transferable will crashes if the transferable objects aren't listed in the transfer list.
 * Fourth, and most important only use this library when you don't know the shape of the object to be transfered, as traversing the input object adds a delay.

 There is quite a bit of browser compatibility issues with Transferable Objects that are just not yet resolved as far as I can tell a large number of them occur on Safari, due to either a lack of usage or just not wanting to add the feature.